Mattm27/Comp333-Project-Matt-Emmett-TestingIntegration/README.md

 ```

 # Problem 6 Generative AI
-For use of Generative AI I used chat GPT.
-I copied the tutorial for PHP unit testing into Chat GPT to train it and then I asked the followig prompt.
+For the use of Generative AI I used chat GPT.
+I copied the tutorial for PHP unit testing into Chat GPT to train it and then I asked the following prompt.

 ```bash
 Can you write the following unit test function?